madraven05/madraven05/README.md

  ## Hey there!
 I am Pranshu 👋

 * 👨‍🎓 I am a Senior Undergraduate pursuing Computer Science and Engineering at IIT Gandhinagar, India.
-* 👨‍💼 Currently working as a Software Development Intern @ EarlySalary
 * 🌟 I love to work on projects that have social and economic value.
 My interests lie in the fields of Data Science, Machine Learning, Software Development and Full Stack Web Development.

 ## :computer: Tools I use